awesomerank/awesomerank.github.io/lists/ciandcd/awesome-ciandcd.md

 * [ctrixserver](http://www.citrix.com/products/xenserver/overview.html)  XenServer is the best server virtualization platform for public and private clouds, powering 4 of the 5 largest hosting provider clouds.
 Built with scale, security and multi-tenancy in mind, XenServer allows for even greater flexibility and cost efficiency
 * [miscrosofthyperv](Docker - An open platform for distributed applications for developers and sysadmins)  microsoft virtualization
 * [amazon](http://aws.amazon.com/ec2/) Scalable, pay-as-you-go compute capacity in the cloud
+* [mesosphere-dc/os](mesosphere.com) As a datacenter operating system, DC/OS is itself a distributed system, a cluster manager, a container platform, and an operating system.

 ## Dev env
 * [boxstarter](http://boxstarter.org/) Repeatable, reboot resilient windows environment installations made easy using Chocolatey packages.